lunakv/academyruins-api/README.md

 The API server will start on port 8000 by default.

 ### Docker
-There's a prepared `Dockerfile` and `docker-compose.yml` file you can inspect and use to run the API fully contained in Docker.
-Note that if you're running Postgres in a container and want to use `psql` from the host machine, you have to map port 5432 to the host and specify a `--hostname=localhost` flag in order to connect successfully.
+dThere's a prepared `Dockerfile` and `docker-compose.yml` file you can inspect and use to run the API fully contained in a Docker container.
+Note that if you're running Postgres in a container and want to use `psql` from the host machine, you have to map port 5432 to the host and specify the `--hostname=localhost` flag in any `psql` command in order to connect successfully.

 ## Documentation
 The full API docs are available at https://api.academyruins.com/docs